-The Georgia Trust invites you to discover the historic homes and sites of Canton during this day-long Expedition.
+The Georgia Trust invites you to tour the historic homes and sites of Milledgeville.

 Lunch & Closing Reception

-The Expedition ends with a special closing reception with drinks and hors d’oeurves at the Rock Barn, a beloved Cherokee County landmark and one of the few remaining rock barns in Georgia.
+The Expedition ends with a special closing reception with drinks and hors d’oeuvres at one of Milledgeville’s historic sites.

 What is an Expedition?